Generative Prior-Guided Neural Interface Reconstruction for 3D Electrical Impedance Tomography: The Problem Setting

 where $(A,B) \in \{(\Gamma,\Gamma), (\Gamma,\Sigma), (\Sigma,\Gamma), (\Sigma,\Sigma)\}$, representing all possible boundary interactions.

 For the system governing $u$, the BIE formulation takes the elegant block form:

 This formulation reveals the severe ill-posedness inherent to the EIT problem.
-The off-diagonal blocks $\mathcal{S}_{\Sigma\Gamma}$ and $\mathcal{K}_{\Sigma\Gamma}$ that couple the inclusion boundary $\Gamma$ to the measurement boundary $\Sigma$ contain terms that decay exponentially with the distance between these boundaries, as illustrated in Figure \ref{fig:bie}.
-Specifically, the fundamental solution $G(\bm{x},\bm{y})$ decreases as $O(|\bm{x}-\bm{y}|^{-1})$, causing rapid attenuation of information from the interior interface to the exterior boundary.
-Consequently, small perturbations in boundary measurements can correspond to vastly different internal configurations, making the inverse problem extremely sensitive to measurement noise \cite{Borcea2002}.
+While the fundamental solution $G(\bm{x},\bm{y})$ decreases algebraically as $O(|\bm{x}-\bm{y}|^{-1})$, the off-diagonal blocks $\mathcal{S}_{\Sigma\Gamma}$ and $\mathcal{K}_{\Sigma\Gamma}$ map information between strictly disjoint boundaries $\Gamma$ and $\Sigma$.
+Because the integral kernels are infinitely smooth for $\bm{x} \neq \bm{y}$, these operators are highly compact \cite{kress1989linear}.
+Consequently, their singular values decay exponentially, which physically corresponds to the exponential attenuation of high-frequency spatial components of the interior information across the distance \cite{Borcea2002}.
+As a result, small perturbations in boundary measurements can correspond to vastly different internal configurations, making the inverse problem severely ill-posed and extremely sensitive to measurement noise. \cite{Borcea2002}.